Introduction

 Anti-racist Wales Action Plan

-We have recently published our own organisational action plan which covers the period for 2022-2024.
+Here is our own organisational action plan which covers the period for 2024-2028.